proccaserra/dtp-isa-exercises/README.md

 ## Run in binder

-You can run the notebooks in this repository using the [BinderHub](https://binderhub.readthedocs.io) tool by clicking on the button below:
+You can run the notebooks in this repository using the [Binder](https://mybinder.org/) tool by clicking on the button below:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/ISA-tools/dtp-isa-exercises/master)

+For more information on how the Binder tool works, check [its documentation](https://mybinder.readthedocs.io).

 ## Run in your local machine